tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: A Boolean value of "0" represents which of these words?
 - **Correct Answer:** False
 - True

+### Q: A Caixa Malacacheta is what kind of musical instrument which is commonly used in Latin American music?
+- **Correct Answer:** Snare Drum
+- Cow Bell
+- Bass Drum
+- Maraca

 ### Q: A carnivorous animal eats flesh, what does a nucivorous animal eat?